Six Flags Entertainment Corporation (SIX) is destined for greater heights as its last quarter sales were 279,880 K - News Daemon

 Six Flags Entertainment Corporation (NYSE: SIX) Trading Performance Indicators

-Check out the current performance indicators for Six Flags Entertainment Corporation (SIX).
-In the past quarter, the stock posted a quick ratio of 0.50.
-In addition, a publicly-traded company’s price to sales ratio for the trailing twelve months stands at 1.46.
-Likewise, its price to free cash flow for the trailing twelve months is 13.03.
+You can see what Six Flags Entertainment Corporation (SIX) is doing with its current performance indicators.
+In the most recent quarter, the stock posted a quick ratio of 0.50.
+In addition, a publicly-traded company’s price to sales ratio for the trailing twelve months stands at 1.61.
+Likewise, its price to free cash flow for the trailing twelve months is 14.36.

 Technical Analysis of Six Flags Entertainment Corporation (SIX)

-During the past 100 days, Six Flags Entertainment Corporation’s (SIX) raw stochastic average was set at 31.20%, which indicates a significant increase from 30.95% during the past two weeks.
-Based on volatility metrics of the stock, it showed a historical volatility of 37.22% in the past 14 days, which was lower than the 44.75% volatility it showed in the past 100 days.
+During the past 100 days, Six Flags Entertainment Corporation’s (SIX) raw stochastic average was set at 56.70%, which indicates a significant decrease from 72.15% during the past two weeks.
+Based on volatility metrics of the stock, it showed a historical volatility of 81.55% in the past 14 days, which was higher than the 51.33% volatility it showed in the past 100 days.

 Six Flags Entertainment Corporation (NYSE: SIX) Key Stats